 According to the National Institutes of Health, the primary component of Botox, botulinum toxin, is one of the deadliest poisons known to man.
 The toxin is found in nature — including in some soil samples, on certain plants, sometimes in the water, and often in animal digestive tracts.
 It can form spores, meaning it can lie dormant for extended periods.
 It’s anaerobic, meaning it doesn’t require air to live.

 Botulinum toxin is composed of bacteria that can cause botulism in humans and animals.
-Botulism is now rare, but it can be fatal if not diagnosed and treated quickly with the antitoxin.
+Botulism is rare, but it can be fatal if not diagnosed and treated quickly with the antitoxin.
 In its most poisonous form, it grows in spoiled food, infecting anyone who eats it.
-Botulism, the resulting disease, kills by paralyzing your muscles and lungs, leading to suffocation and eventually, death.
+Botulism, the resulting disease, kills by paralyzing your muscles and lungs, leading to suffocation and, eventually, death.

 The “Miracle Toxin”

 But while too much botulinum toxin can kill you, a little bit of it can help you.
-You can likely apply the same principal to most modern medications — and some ancients ones as well.
-For example, even too much aspirin can hurt you, especially if you’re very young, very old or especially weak.
+You can likely apply the same principle to most modern medications — and some ancients ones as well.
+For example, even too much aspirin can hurt you, especially if you’re very young, very old, or especially weak.
 Botulinum toxin, despite its poisonous properties, has become an important medicine in the medical toolbox.

 Botox is not the only product on the market that makes use of botulinum toxin.
 Others include: